harrydehix/weewx-mysql-transmitter/README.md

 ```
 After executing this command (and entering your sudo password), you need to enter the root user's password.
 If you skipped step 2 there is no password, so just press [ENTER].
 ### Step 4: Giving Permissions To Weewx
-Normally weewx logs in to the mysql client with the user "weewx" and the password "weewx" to store the weather data in the database "weewx".
+Normally weewx logs in to mysql with the user "weewx" and the password "weewx" to store the weather data in the database "weewx".
 To make this possible, we have to create the weewx user and give him the necessary rights.
 ```mysql
 mysql> CREATE USER 'weewx'@'localhost' IDENTIFIED BY 'weewx';
 mysql> GRANT select, update, create, delete, insert, drop ON weewx.* TO weewx@localhost;
 ```
-After that we're done with configuring the mysql client and are ready to tell weewx.
-But first we exit the mysql client using this small command.
+After that we're done with configuring mysql and are ready to tell weewx.
+But first we exit using this small command.

 ```mysql
 mysql> quit;